bantic/gziprust/README.md

 - Update the playback mode to also vary the pace by how many bits were required to encode the literal
 - Update playback mode to show some visual indication of both bits-per-literal (different sizes? or just shades of a color) and matched lengths (use a color + perhaps a dist,len annotation)
 - Make it a command-line binary
-- add method to advance bit iterator to next byte, and to turn it back into a byte iterator, to do checksum matching
 - better name
 - perf profiling

+## Done

+- add method to advance bit iterator to next byte, and to turn it back into a byte iterator, to do checksum matching.
+  Didn't add the method, but did add code to confirm the size and crc32 matched